Villa Le Cercle

 - Large bay windows interspersed with colonnades

-- Openings surmounted by niches decorated with terracotta busts.
+- Openings topped by niches adorned with terracotta busts.

-The construction is made of red bricks from the Croix Sonnet brick factory and yellow bricks from the Touques brick factory, materials that were also used for the construction of the Saint Augustin Church.
+The building is constructed in red bricks from the Croix Sonnet brickworks and yellow bricks from the Touques brickworks, the same materials used to build the Eglise Saint Augustin.

-Like 555 villas in Deauville, the Cercle is listed in the Aire de Mise en Valeur de l'Architecture et du Patrimoine (AVAP) of Deauville.
+Like 555 Deauville villas, Le Cercle is listed in Deauville's Aire de Mise en Valeur de l'Architecture et du Patrimoine (AVAP).

 Close